 Go snorkling around the island

-With crystalline waters and brightly coloured fish, Menorca is a snorkelling hotspot.
-There are many diving and snorkling boat tours around the island so we are sure you will find something that best fits your trip’S itinerary.
+With crystalline waters and brightly colored fish, Menorca is a snorkeling hotspot.
+There are many diving and snorkling boat tours around the island so we are sure you will find something that best fits your trip’s itinerary.
 Or you can just get yourself a mask and enjoy a solo underwater adventure!
 We recommend you head to Cala Pregonda, near Es Mercadal; you’ll have to hike half an hour to get to this remote beach, but it’s 100% worth it!

 Climb up Monte Toro